Anon-Planet/thgtoa/guide.md

 Lastly, do remember that using Tor can already be considered suspicious activity[^76], and its use could be considered malicious by some[^77].

 This guide will later propose some mitigations to such attacks by changing your origin from the start (using public wi-fi's for instance).
 Remember that such attacks are usually carried by highly skilled, highly resourceful, and motivated adversaries and are out of scope from this guide.
+It is also recommended that you learn about practical correlation attacks, as performed by intelligence agencies: <https://officercia.mirror.xyz/WeAilwJ9V4GIVUkYa7WwBwV2II9dYwpdPTp3fNsPFjo> <sup>[[Archive.org]][1385]</sup>

 **Disclaimer: it should also be noted that Tor is not designed to protect against a global adversary.
 For more information see <https://svn-archive.torproject.org/svn/projects/design-paper/tor-design.pdf> <sup>[[Archive.org]][74]</sup> and specifically, "Part 3.
 Design goals and assumptions.".**

 ### Some Devices can be tracked even when offline: